Save Tangle Lakes!Enjoy It Now, Protect It For the Future!

 - Pure Nickel, Inc. is a junior mineral exploration company based in Toronto, Ontario.
 In 2007 it was incorporated and acquired a large block of Alaska claims through a merger agreement with Nevada Star Resources, another Canadian corporation.
 It relied on major mining companies to fund its exploration.
 As of early 2016, Pure Nickel no longer listed Tangle Lakes (its “MAN Alaska” project) among its projects.
 This could be due to low nickel prices and/or poor drilling results.

-- The Alaska Department of Natural Resources (DNR) administered most of Pure Nickel’s mining claims, because most of the claims were on state lands.
+- The Alaska Department of Natural Resources (DNR) has administered mining claims on state land within the proposed refuge.

 Where Are the Claims?